-Pratt Institute’s Center K-12 is honored to offer an inspiring summer program designed for the best and brightest New York City college bound students representing schools across the city.
-Summer Scholars invites middle and high school students, to register for a two-week summer program of studio classes taking place on the Brooklyn campus in July.
-All Center K-12 programs introduce the strengths of an art and design education through a sequence of courses in art, design, and related fields.
-Classes are taught by faculty from the Schools of Art, Design, and Architecture.
+All Center K-12 programs introduce the strengths of an art and design education through courses in art, design, and related fields.
+Classes are taught by faculty from the Schools of Art, Design, and Architecture

-The class is devoted to figure study with a clothed model present.
-Through working from the human form, students will acquire an understanding of the figure’s structure, vitality, character, and movement.
-In studio practice and through extended projects, students develop a range of abilities to visualize and communicate three-dimensional information on the two-dimensional surface.
+The class is devoted to studying the figure.
+Through working from the human form (observing oneself, household members, or even observing figures on television) students will acquire an understanding of the figure’s structure, vitality, character, and movement.
+In studio activities, students will develop a range of abilities to visualize and communicate three-dimensional information on a two-dimensional surface.

 Moving from the fundamentals of linear description to the integration of tone, students learn to use value in conjunction with line to achieve a synthesis of form, space, composition, and content.